-I hate to say it, but many children’s ministries are best described by the first line in one of Bonnie Tyler’s songs, “where have all the good men gone”?
+I hate to say it, but the first line in one of Bonnie Tyler’s songs best describes many children’s ministries, “Where have all the good men gone?”
+It is time to recruit and develop a “few good men” to serve in children’s ministry.

-Volunteering and working with kids has long been a female dominated ministry.
-A shortage of men working with kids has been a cultural trend that dates back to the time of Jesus.
-Take a look at an exchange that occurred between Jesus and His disciples in regards to working with the youngest of children.
+Volunteering and working with kids has long been a female-dominated ministry.
+A shortage of men working with kids has been a cultural trend dating back to Jesus’s time.
+Take a look at an exchange between Jesus and His disciples regarding working with the youngest of children.

 While this trend has been happening for a very long time, your church can set out to change the cultural climate and recruit men to serve in children’s ministry.
 Here’s a proven strategy for attracting, engaging, and developing men to serve in the nursery, preschool, & elementary ministries at your church.